Mtn-Man/JellyMac-AMP/README.txt

 REQUIREMENTS
 ------------
-• macOS (macOS Ventura or newer - older versions may still work, but without official homebrew support)
+• macOS (macOS Ventura or newer - older versions will likely still work, but without official homebrew support)
 • Homebrew for easy dependency management
 • A few minutes for the guided setup process
 • [Optional] Media server (Jellyfin, Plex, etc.) for streaming organized content

-Dependencies like yt-dlp, ffmpeg, transmission-cli, and flock install automatically during setup.
+Dependencies like yt-dlp, ffmpeg, transmission-cli, and flock will be offered to be installed automatically during setup, if they're not already installed.

 DOCUMENTATION
 -------------
-See Getting_Started.txt for detailed setup instructions, configuration options, and troubleshooting guidance.
+• Getting_Started.txt - Detailed setup and configuration
+• Quick_Reference.txt - Common tasks and commands
+• Configuration_Guide.txt - Advanced customization options

 =================================================================